-Name the Foglia Family Foundation Formulation Laboratory, College of Pharmacy, Chicago

-(23) The Chancellor, University of Illinois at Chicago, and Vice President, University of Illinois recommends the naming of the compounding laboratory located in the College of Pharmacy at 833 South Wood Street, room 245, in recognition of the Foglia Family Foundation's pledge of \$1.0 million towards renovation of the space.
+Name the Foglia Family Foundation Formulation Laboratory, College of Pharmacy, Chicago of Pharmacy at 833 South Wood Street, room 245, in recognition of the Foglia Family Foundation's pledge of \$1.0 million toward renovation of the space.
 The renovation project is anticipated to commence in late spring of 2016, with estimated completion in late summer 2017.